-3. The State shall pay one hundred percent (100%) of the premium for the dental insurance policy for employees, and their dependents, as defined in 3 V.S.A.
-631 (a)(3).

-- 4. Any surplus in the dental insurance plan shall be under the exclusive control of the State to be spent for any purpose, either for the Plan or any improvement in plan benefits, or for purposes outside of the Plan. - 5.
+- 3. The minimum hours working requirement for dental plan eligibility for permanent part-time employees shall be as follows: an employee must be certified by the appointing authority(s) as being expected to continue to work at least seven hundred and eighty (780) hours per plan year. - 4.
+The State shall pay one hundred percent (100%) of the premium for the dental insurance policy for employees, and their dependents, as defined in 3 V.S.A.
+631 (a)(3). - 5.
+Any surplus in the dental insurance plan shall be under the exclusive control of the State to be spent for any purpose, either for the Plan or any improvement in plan benefits, or for purposes outside of the Plan. - 6.
 Each eligible employee shall be provided with a revised copy of the Dental Assistance Plan booklet.
-VSEA shall have a reasonable opportunity to review the booklet prior to publication. - 6.
+VSEA shall have a reasonable opportunity to review the booklet prior to publication. - 7.
 Upon restoration to permanent status within two (2) years after a termination of employment other than by dismissal, an employee may re-enter the dental plan without a waiting period.
-Employees on leave of absence to serve in the Legislature shall retain their dental insurance for the duration of the leave.
+Employees on leave of absence to serve in the Legislature shall retain their dental insurance for the duration of the leave. - 8.
+Eligible children of employees in the Vermont Dental Assistance Plan will be covered in the Plan until they reach their twenty-sixth (26th) birthday in accordance with the same child coverage eligibility rules that apply under the State employees' health insurance plans, regardless of their status as a full-time student.